andydlindsay/lectures/w08d05/outline.md

-* How is Ruby different to JS & Node?
-  * Conventions
-  * Paradigms
-  * Usage In The Wild
-  * Concurrency Model
-  * Inheritance Model
-* Debugging Tips
-  * Using raise with .inspect

-### Interactive Ruby
-- We have `irb` in the terminal to open the REPL for Ruby

 ### Why Ruby/Rails week?
 - more like the real world
 - you get an existing codebase and have to make updates to it